bluesky314/MLheuristics.github.io/_posts/2019-05-12-Continual Learning.md

  $

-After we train on task A, the distribution of the weights will follow $p(\Theta | D_A)$ as this is our starting points of the paramaters in task B:
+After we train on task A, the distribution of the weights will follow the distribution of $\Theta|D_A$ as this is our starting points of the paramaters in task B:

 $
 \begin{align}